Allen Dulles: Early career

-In 1926, he earned a law degree from George Washington University Law School and took a job at Sullivan & Cromwell, the New York firm where his brother, John Foster Dulles, was a partner.
+From 1922 to 1926, Dulles served as chief of the Near East division of the Department of State.
+He then earned a law degree from George Washington University Law School and took a job at Sullivan & Cromwell, the New York firm where his brother, John Foster Dulles, was a partner.
 He became a director of the Council on Foreign Relations in 1927, the first new director since the Council's founding in 1921.
-He was the Council's secretary from 1933 to 1944, and its president from 1946 to 1950.
+He was the Council's secretary from 1933 to 1944 and its president from 1946 to 1950.

-During the late 1920s and early 1930s, he served as legal adviser to the delegations on arms limitation at the League of Nations.
-There he had the opportunity to meet with Adolf Hitler, Benito Mussolini, Soviet Foreign Minister Maxim Litvinov, and the leaders of Britain and France.
+During the late 1920s and the early 1930s, he served as legal adviser to the delegations on arms limitation at the League of Nations.
+He met with Adolf Hitler, Benito Mussolini, Soviet Foreign Minister Maxim Litvinov, and the prime ministers of Britain and France.
 In April 1933, Dulles and Norman Davis met with Hitler in Berlin on State Department duty.
-After the meeting, Dulles wrote to his brother Foster, reassuring him that conditions under Hitler's regime "are not quite as bad" as an alarmist friend had indicated.
-Dulles rarely spoke about his meeting with Hitler, and future CIA director Richard Helms hadn't even heard of their encounter until decades after the death of Dulles, expressing shock that his former boss had never told him about it.
-After meeting with Nazi propaganda minister Joseph Goebbels, Dulles stated he was impressed with him, citing his "sincerity and frankness" during their interaction.
+After the meeting, Dulles wrote to his brother Foster and reassured him that conditions under Hitler's regime "are not quite as bad" as an alarmist friend had indicated.
+Dulles rarely spoke about his meeting with Hitler, and future CIA director Richard Helms had not even heard of their encounter until decades after the death of Dulles and expressed shock that his former boss had never told him about it.
+After meeting with German Information Minister Joseph Goebbels, Dulles stated he was impressed with him and cited his "sincerity and frankness" during their interaction.

 In 1935, Dulles returned from a business trip to Germany concerned by the Nazi treatment of German Jews and, despite his brother's objections, led a movement within the law firm of Sullivan & Cromwell to close their Berlin office.
-As a result of Dulles's efforts, the Berlin office was closed and the firm ceased to conduct business in Nazi Germany.
+The effort was successful, and the firm ceased to conduct business in Nazi Germany.

 As the Republican Party began to divide into isolationist and interventionist factions, Dulles became an outspoken interventionist, running unsuccessfully in 1938 for the Republican nomination in New York's Sixteenth Congressional District on a platform calling for the strengthening of U.S. defenses.
 Dulles collaborated with Hamilton Fish Armstrong, the editor of Foreign Affairs magazine, on two books, Can We Be Neutral?
 (1936), and Can America Stay Neutral?
 (1939).
 They concluded that diplomatic, military, and economic isolation, in a traditional sense, were no longer possible in an increasingly interdependent international system.
 Dulles helped some German Jews, such as the banker Paul Kemper, escape to the United States from Nazi Germany.

-OSS posting to Bern, Switzerland, in World War II
+World War II and OSS career

+In July 1941, with World War II raging in Europe, William J. Donovan was tasked by US President Roosevelt to establish an American intelligence service, which became the Office of Strategic Services.
+Dulles was recruited by Donovan in October 1941, and assigned as liaison with the "British Security Co-ordination" office in New York City (the US outpost of MI6).